 I want to share what I’ve learned about ketamine because over the last few months ketamine treatments have revived my 17 year old from a deep depression that has been disabling him since he was 14.
 Now Cole is like a doll that has come to life.
 My gentle, intelligent, thoughtful, compassionate, kind, witty, wise old soul is coming out of the woods.
 It’s a relief to this mom.

 What I’ve found is that there is a lot of misinformation and a lot of stigma about medical treatments like ketamine.
 These are a product of fear and ignorance, which can prevent people from looking into it for themselves and their loved ones.
 I think that’s a shame so I’m taking a shot at helping you to feel brave and maybe even hopeful by sharing a bit about our experience with ketamine.
 Please do your own research.
-That’s what we did after Cole’s father learned about this project by veterans https://www.invictusproject.org/program-ketamine-infusion-therapy/
+That’s what we did after Cole’s biological father learned about this project healing veterans with PTSD. https://www.invictusproject.org/program-ketamine-infusion-therapy/

 The following are some of Cole’s thoughts about his ketamine treatment that he has written himself.